John Peters Humphrey: Childhood, education and academic career

 Humphrey returned to Montreal after the fellowship to practice law for five years before accepting a teaching position as a professor at McGill; he also enrolled in a Master of Law program, specializing in international law.
 During the 1930s Humphrey was considered a renaissance man with the majority of his interests in education, the arts and humanities.

 While teaching at McGill in the early 1940s, Humphrey met Henri Laugier, a refugee from France who was working on behalf of the Free French.
 In 1943, Laugier moved to Algeria to teach at the University of Algiers and later became the Assistant Secretary-General of the United Nations.

 While at McGill University, John Peters Humphrey founded the McGill Debating Union, one of the world's most successful and prominent debate societies.

 Universal Declaration of Human Rights

 In 1946, Assistant Secretary-General to the United Nations, Henri Laugier, appointed John Peters Humphrey as the first Director of the United Nations Division of Human Rights, within the United Nations Secretariat.

 Humphrey was a principal drafter of the Universal Declaration of Human Rights.
 After consulting with the executive group of the Commission, chaired by Eleanor Roosevelt, Professor Humphrey prepared the first preliminary draft of what was to become the Universal Declaration of Human Rights.

-On the night of December 10, 1948, the General Assembly unanimously adopted the Declaration, dubbed by Mrs. Eleanor Roosevelt as "the international Magna Carta of all humankind."
+The draft underwent subsequent revisions (see Drafting of the Universal Declaration of Human Rights), after which the final text was unanimously adopted by the General Assembly on December 10, 1948, proclaimed by Roosevelt as "the international Magna Carta of all humankind."